Maotianshan Shales: History and scientific significance

 Although fossils from the region have been known from the early part of the 10th century, Chengjiang was first recognized for its exquisite states of preservation with the 1984 discovery of the naraoiid Misszhouia, a soft-bodied relative of trilobites.
 Since then, the locality has been intensively studied by scientists throughout the world, yielding a constant flow of new discoveries and triggering an extensive scientific debate surrounding the interpretation of discoveries.
 Over this time, taxa have been revised or reassigned to different groups.
 Interpretations have led to many refinements of the phylogeny of groups and even the erection of the new phylum Vetulicolia of primitive deuterostomes.

 The Chengjiang biota has all the animal groups found in the Burgess Shale; however, since it is ten million years older, it more strongly supports the deduction that metazoans diversified earlier or faster in the early Cambrian than does the Burgess Shale fauna alone.
 The preservation of an extremely diverse faunal assemblage renders the Maotianshan shale the world's most important for understanding the evolution of early multi-cellular life, particularly the members of phylum Chordata, which includes all vertebrates.
 The Chengjiang fossils comprise the oldest diverse metazoan assemblage above the Proterozoic-Phanerozoic transition and, thus, the fossil record's best data source for understanding the apparently rapid diversification of life known as the Cambrian Explosion.

-One of the most intriguing locations of the Chengjiang biota is the Haiyan Lagerstätte, where hundreds of juvenile specimens have been found.
+One of the locations of the Chengjiang biota is the Haiyan Lagerstätte, where hundreds of juvenile specimens have been found.
 This unique location offers insights into the development of most animal groups and as such is a unique deposit in the Cambrian.